Office of Enforcement and Compliance Assurance

-The Office of Enforcement and Compliance Assurance (OECA) is the law enforcement arm of the United States Environmental Protection Agency (EPA).
+The Office of Enforcement and Compliance Assurance is the law enforcement arm of the United States Environmental Protection Agency (EPA).
 It is made up of attorneys, special agents, scientists and other employees.

 Organization

-The OECA consists of eight component offices.
+The Office of Enforcement and Compliance Assurance consists of eight component offices.

 Office of Administration and Policy

-The Office of Administration and Policy (OAP) recommends national policy on issues pertaining to enforcement and compliance.
-OAP provides a range of administrative support services which includes: human resources, labor relations, budget, finances, contracts, grants, records management and management of the compliance and enforcement information on the Agency's website.
+The Office of Administration and Policy recommends national policy on issues pertaining to enforcement and compliance, and provides a range of administrative support services which includes: human resources, labor relations, budget, finances, contracts, grants, records management and management of the compliance and enforcement information on the Agency's website.